 The History Channel offers a wonderful introduction to this guide that helped black people travel safely during the mid 20th century.

 Have your students choose a notable black figure they’d like to know more about, such as voting rights and women’s rights activist Fannie Lou Hamer, dancer Alvin Ailey, or Betty Reid Soskin, the oldest full-time national parks ranger.
 Then host a living museum right in your classroom.
-Students can dress up as and share what they learned about the figure they chose.
+Students can dress up as the figure they chose and share what they learned through their research.

-8. Learn all about the life of the 44th president of the United States, Barack Obama.
+8. Learn about the life of the 44th president of the United States, Barack Obama.

 9. Create your own virtual museum dedicated to remembering slavery and its legacy.